 20 QUESTIONS EVERY CHARTER OWNER SHOULD ASK – BEFORE THE IRS DOES

 Why YES Is The Answer To Preventing IRS Scrutiny & The Reclassification Of Your Business As A Hobby

 In the Inflation Reduction Act, Congress allocated $80 billion so the IRS can hire 87,000 new agents with the goal to increase enforcement actions and audits specifically targeting certain taxpayers in order to secure greater tax code compliance, catch tax cheaters, increase tax revenues, reduce the “tax gap” and ensure “they pay their fair share.”

-Of course "they" is just political speak which means "you".
+Of course "they" is just political speak.